A multi-modal approach for identifying schizophrenia using cross-modal attention: Experiments and Results

 \section{Experiments and Results}

 We did a grid search to fine-tune hyperparameters for all the uni-modal and multi-modal classification models.
-For the video-based and audio-based uni-modal classification models, different segmentation durations (20,30,40 seconds) were experimented.
+For the video-based and audio-based uni-modal classification models, different segmentation durations (20,30,40 seconds) were experimented with.
 Out of them, 20-second segmentation and 40-second segmentation with 5-second overlaps showed the best performance for the video and audio models, respectively.
-In \cite{siriwardena2021multimodal}, which was conducted using the same dataset, a leave-one-out cross-validation was used where ideally more data is utilized to train the models and a comparatively very small portion of the dataset is used for testing.
+In \cite{siriwardena2021multimodal}, which was conducted using the same dataset, a leave-one-out cross-validation was used where ideally more data is utilized to train the models, and a comparatively very small portion of the dataset is used for testing.
 To overcome this data disparity between training and testing of the models, all the models in this study were trained and evaluated based on a 5-fold cross-validation where the models were trained with the input of 3 folds of subjects while being validated on the $4^{th}$ fold and then being tested on the $5^{th}$ fold.
 For the 5-fold cross-validation, the folds were manually designed to include subjects from both the classes belonging to each of the folds with similar duration of data available in all the folds.
 Accuracy and F1 scores for each class are used as the evaluation metrics to quantify the performance of these models and they are calculated across all the 5 folds.
-All the models were trained for 300 epochs with early stopping based on monitoring the validation loss change with a patience of 20 epochs.
+All the models were trained for 300 epochs with early stopping based on monitoring the validation loss change with patience of 20 epochs.
 The best performing uni-modal models compared to the baselines are shown in Table \ref{tab:singlemodalities}.

-A key implementation of this work is the introduction of attention mechanisms to enhance the final model prediction.
+One of the key contributions of this work is the introduction of attention mechanisms to enhance the final model prediction.
 To that end, experiments were carried out by adding different attention mechanisms to the multi-modal models to see whether the added attention mechanisms could necessarily enhance the final predictions compared to the uni-modal systems.
-As shown in Table \ref{tab:comp_multimodalities}, multiple multi-modal models were designed and tested by fusing all the different combinations of uni-modal systems.
+As shown in Table \ref{tab:comp_multimodalities}, multiple multi-modal models were designed and tested by fusing all combinations of uni-modal systems.
 The table also compares the performances of the multi-modal models proposed in this study with the study \cite{siriwardena2021multimodal} conducted using the same dataset.